KingKidd4110/KingKidd4110/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Software Engineering in Kirinyaga University, Kenya.
 - 🎓 &nbsp; Studying Software Engineering in The ALX-Africa Program.
-- 💼 &nbsp; Currently Working on local projects, oprn for new opportunities.
+- 💼 &nbsp; Currently Working on local projects, open for new opportunities.
 - 🌱 &nbsp; Learning more about Back-end application development, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Graphic Design and music as hobbies.